 Recognizing The Rewards Of Effort

 Intrinsic rewards aren't always easy for others to see.
 Yet, you know what rewards are important to you.
 When you feel rewarded because an effort you put forth had a positive effect, take a moment to savor that feeling of satisfaction.
-You might even keep a log of these rewards.
+Give yourself a pat on the back when you complete a task or a job well done.
+You might even consider keeping a log of these intrinsic rewards.

 Staying In Touch With Loved Ones